Chart Color Schemes

 Household Composition

-Thornleigh features high concentrations of family households, with a median household size of 2.9 people
+Thornleigh features high concentrations of family households, with a higher-than-average median household size

 Family households account for 81.8% of all households, including 46.8% couples with children, 22.4% couples without children, and 11.4% single parent families.
-Non-family households constitute the remaining 18.2%, with lone person households comprising 16.2% and group households making up 2.1%.
-The median household size is 2.9 people.
+Non-family households make up the remaining 18.2%, with lone person households at 16.2% and group households comprising 2.1%.
+The median household size is 2.9 people, which is larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households